apivich-h/apivich-h.github.io/_posts/music/2000-01-01-monthly-music-recs.md

 3. A softer rule related to the one previous -- I will (try to) not feature songs from artists that were picked as my latest AOTY (see [here](/posts/music/aoty)), and discourage ones that were AOTY at some point before as well.

 4. I will prioritise songs that were released more recently.
 Ultimately I will still prefer songs I like, but may give some bias towards more recent songs a bit more.

 ---

+## February 2026 - _True Blue_ by boygenius

+I saw Lucy Dacus earlier this month and I couldn't get the song out of my head.
+It reminds me of being on a long car ride with a friend, with the windows rolled down, through a desert.
+I don't know how else to describe it, but it feels a very free-ing song that is to be blasted on the headphones.
+Growing to be one of my favourites from boygenius.

+Other shoutouts:

+- _Perfect Places_ by Lorde.
+Melodrama is such a masterpiece and this song was a perfect way to close it.

+- _Playing Classics_ by Water From Your Eyes.
+Incredibly addictive piano riff that plays throughout the song.
+I was humming along to it too many times throughout the month.

+- _Sailor Song_ by Gigi Perez.

+- _Strangers_ by Ethel Cain.

+---

+## January 2026 - _Au Pays Du Cocaine_ by Geese

+I finally get Geese.
+Their albums are amazing, and a very refreshing sound. _Getting Killed_ is definitely one of those that people did hype up a bit, and I get it now.
+May be seeing them at some point this year, and I'm sure I'll be even more into them after hearing them live.

+Other shoutouts:

+- _Don't Delete The Kisses_ by Wolf Alice.
+I saw them live earlier in the month and they were amazing.
+I can go on a bit about how _Visions of a Life_ and _Blue Weekend_ are two very incredible albums, and actually somewhat diverse across the run of the album.
+But all their stuff are great honestly.
+Would also shoutout _No Hard Feelings_ as well -- quite glad I managed to tell Ellie how much I liked that song in person.

+- _To Ease You_ by Men I Trust.
+Another show I enjoyed in January.
+Incredibly tight musically, and a great jam band.

+- _Figure It Out_ by Florence Road.
+One EP that I heard a bit too late in 2025.
+Very fun to listen to, and waiting to see if they'll blow up this year.
+Would love it if they did.

+- _back to friends_ by sombr.
+Another one that I missed out on in 2025.
+Didn't expect to enjoy the album as much as I did, but glad that I had a listen.
+This song is a real bop.

+- _yes baby_ by Madison Beer.

+---